 selection process flow chart

 FAFSA stands for “Free Application for Federal Student Aid” and is used to apply for different types of federal, state, and private financial aid for education.
-According to the FAFSA website, FAFSA "is the first step in the financial aid process."
+FAFSA is often the first step in the financial aid process.

 How do I complete a FAFSA?

-FAFSA may be completed on the web at https://www.fafsa.ed.gov or possibly at your school if they participate in Electronic Data Exchange (contact your school for this information).
+FAFSA may be completed on the web at studentaid.gov, and possibly at your school if they participate in Electronic Data Exchange (contact your school for this information).

 FAFSA can also be completed by paper.
 It may be possible to obtain a hard copy at your school.